 Name and location of your University

-A description of market viability (100 word limit)
+Description of market viability if applicable (100 word limit)

 Annotation of this diagram to reflect the lifecycle of your design.
 Consider the impact on human and environmental health at every stage.